hXtreme/tasks3/README.rst

 You can use the ``tasks3 delete <task_id>`` command to delete a task.

-.. note:: I will be adding a way to simply mark a task as done in the future.
+.. note:: I will be adding a way to simply mark a task as done in the future,
         prefer using that instead of deleting tasks.

 .. code-block:: console